jeremywillans/wi-room-experience/README.md

 - The RoomId of the destination Webex space.
 These example methods can be used to get the Room Id
   - Using the [List Rooms](https://developer.webex.com/docs/api/v1/rooms/list-rooms) Developer API
   - Adding `astronaut@webex.bot` to the space (bot will leave and 1:1 you the Id)

+**MS Teams Channels**
+- One or Two MS Teams 'Team' Channels configured with an [Incoming Webhook](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?#create-an-incoming-webhook)
+- Defining `RE_TEAMS_FEEDBACK_WEBHOOK` with a Webhook URL will send Feedback messages (from the Feedback button) to this separate channel from Call Survey responses
+- Copy the Webhook URLs

 **Service Now**
 - A User account with the `sn_incident_write` permission